Parabolic Systems with measurable coefficients in weighted Sobolev spaces: Introduction

-\item While $A^{ij}=A^{ij}(t)$ are assumed to depend only on $t$ in \cite{KimLee16}, in this paper $A^{ij}(t,x)$ are merely measurable in $t$ and have small BMO in $x$. \end{itemize} The main reason why in this paper we can drop such extra conditions assumed in \cite{KimLee16} is that we use somewhat different approaches that we explain as follows.
-The overall procedure to obtain the main results is as a standard scheme in $L_p$-theory by deriving a priori estimates and then using the method of continuity.
-While in \cite{KimLee16} the above extra conditions were needed for the estimation of the sharp functions of the second derivatives of solutions, in this article we only estimate the sharp functions of the first derivatives, and then we estimate the weighted $L_p$-norms of solutions and their second derivatives from those of the first derivatives and unweighted $L_p$-estimates for systems as in \eqref{eq_intro_2} through a partition of unity argument.
-Another technical difference is that unlike in \cite{KimLee16} we use the Fefferman-Stein theorem and the Hardy-Littlewood maximal function theorem with $A_p$ weights.
-The use of $A_p$ weights made it possible to derive desired a priori estimates under weaker conditions described above.
-In fact, in our setting the aforementioned theorems with $A_p$ weights are available only when estimating the first derivatives of solutions, where their associated weight is an $A_p$ weight for the full range $\theta \in (d-1,d-1+p)$.
-See Remark \ref{re0126_1}.
-On the other hand, the associated weight for the second derivatives of solutions is not in the class of $A_p$ weights.
-See \eqref{eq0615_01}, where the weights $x_1^{|\alpha|}$ differ depending on the number of derivatives.
+\item While $A^{ij}=A^{ij}(t)$s are assumed to depend only on $t$ in \cite{MR3470413}, in this paper $A^{ij}$s depend on $(t,x)$ and they are merely measurable in $t$ and they have small BMO in $x$. \end{itemize} The main reason why, in this paper, we can drop such extra conditions assumed in \cite{MR3470413} is that we use somewhat different approaches that we now explain.
+The overall procedure, a standard one in $L_p$-theory, to obtain the main results is obtaining a priori estimates and then using the method of continuity.
+While in \cite{MR3470413} the above extra conditions were needed for attempting the estimation of the sharp functions of the \emph{second derivatives} of solutions, in this article we only estimate the sharp functions of the\emph{ first derivatives}, and then we estimate the weighted $L_p$-norms of solutions and their second derivatives from the obtained estimates of the first derivatives and the help of $L_p$-estimates without weights for systems like \eqref{eq_intro_2} through a partition of unity argument.
+Another important remark is that unlike in \cite{MR3470413} we now use the Fefferman-Stein (WFS) theorem and the Hardy-Littlewood (WHL) maximal function theorem with appropriate Muckenhoupt weights ($A_p$ weights below) \emph{for the first derivatives} of solutions.
+Doing so, we can drop those restrictive conditions imposed on the leading coefficient matrices in \cite{MR3470413} and keep the full range $ (d-1,d-1+p)$ for $\theta$.
+For the record, in our setting the aforementioned WFS theorem and WHL maximal function theorem with appropriately designed $A_p$ weights, which make us keep the full range of $\theta$, are only efficient for the first derivatives of solution.
+The same strategy does not work with the second derivatives of solutions.
+In this sense, paying attention to the first derivatives is the optimal strategy for our problem of systems, meaning that we take off most of artificial conditions.

+The strategy of estimating the first derivatives is also used in \cite{MR3318165} for single equations.
+The key step in \cite{MR3318165} and this paper is the estimates of mean oscillations of solutions (see Lemmas \ref{lem0106_1} and \ref{lem0201_1}) in common.
+While \cite{MR3318165} used a weighted version of mean oscillation estimates, in this paper, thanks to WFS theorem and WHL maximal function theorem for appropriate $A_p$ weights, we only use unweighted mean oscillation estimates of first derivatives, which make us fully use the results for the usual Sobolev spaces without weights.